 California Pediatric Surgical Group specializes in laparoscopic surgery to remove gallstones in infants and children.
-At their locations in Santa Maria, Thousand Oaks, Santa Barbara, and two Ventura, California, offices, the board-certified surgeons use the latest minimally invasive techniques to safely remove gallstones and reduce your child’s risk for recurrent stones and bile duct blockages.
+At their locations in Santa Barbara, and Ventura, California, offices, the board-certified surgeons use the latest minimally invasive techniques to safely remove gallstones and reduce your child’s risk for recurrent stones and bile duct blockages.
 If you need a surgical consultation for pediatric gallstones, schedule an appointment at the California Pediatric Surgical Group office nearest you by calling the office or requesting an appointment online today.

 The gallbladder is an organ that sits under the liver and is responsible for storing bile that’s produced by the liver.
 The gallbladder releases bile to assist in the breakdown of food during the digestion process.